 Having a personal injury claim and filing bankruptcy in Georgia can weaken your personal injury case because the insurance company and the defense lawyers involved know that if you fail to disclose your case in bankruptcy, it can be extremely harmful and even extinguish your claim.
 Further, even if you do disclose your case in your bankruptcy petition, the fact that you are in financial trouble could suggest to the insurance company that you will take less money to settle your case.
 On top of that, the requirements that the bankruptcy court approve your personal injury lawyer and settlement complicates matters.

 It is extremely important that you disclose personal injury information to your bankruptcy lawyer and bankruptcy information to your personal injury lawyer.
-If you have any questions about bankruptcy and personal injury in Georgia, call the Law Offices of Betty Nguyen Davis for a consultation.
+If you have any questions about bankruptcy and personal injury in Georgia, call the Law Offices of Dixon Davis for a consultation.